bluediu/stardui-backend/README.md

 ## Stardui | Backend

-basic rest server with NodeJS and Express
+stardui backend with NodeJS and Express